-There is an expressed need from the European Medicine's Agency (EMA) to develop an enhanced safety surveillance system focusing on signal detection for influenza virus vaccines licensed in Europe which is outlined in the EMA Interim guidance on enhanced safety surveillance for seasonal influenza vaccines (EMA/PRAC/222346/2014) [Pharmacovigilance Risk Assessment Committee, EMA.
+It is a requirement by the European Medicine's Agency (EMA) for manufacturer's of influenza vaccines licensed in Europe to develop an enhanced safety surveillance system focusing on signal detection for Influenza Virus Vaccines (IVV), as outlined in the EMA Interim guidance on enhanced safety surveillance for seasonal influenza vaccines (EMA/PRAC/222346/2014) [Pharmacovigilance Risk Assessment Committee, EMA.
 April 2014].
-This interim guidance focuses on requirements and principles for annual enhanced safety surveillance, to rapidly detect any increased local and systemic reactogenicity that may arise during the influenza vaccine product life-cycle, such as may occur due to significant changes in the manufacturing process or that may potentially arise with updated influenza virus vaccine strains.
+This interim guidance focuses on requirements and principles for annual enhanced safety surveillance, to rapidly detect any increased local and systemic reactogenicity that may arise during the influenza vaccine product life-cycle, such as may occur due to significant changes in the manufacturing process or that may potentially arise with updated IVV strains.

-It is envisaged that this Post-Authorisation Safety Study (PASS) will be implemented in years when there is at least one influenza virus vaccine strain change, or if there are significant changes in the manufacturing process.
-In the instance when there are neither of these changes, it is possible that the study may not be implemented in a given year, following consultation between bioCSL and regulatory agencies.
+It is envisaged that this Post-Authorisation Safety Study (PASS) will be implemented in years when there is at least one IVV strain change, or if there are significant changes in the manufacturing process.
+In the instance when there is neither of these changes, it is possible that the study may not be implemented in a given year, following consultation between bioCSL and regulatory agencies.
+The vaccine formulation used for the PASS will be in accordance with the EMA recommendations for influenza vaccine composition for the given season.